gaiaus/2024-us-presidential-general-election/harris/spending/media_related/README.md

 # Harris for President Media-Related Disbursements
 Federal Election Commission (FEC) Filings: August 2023 - October 2024

+All entries below are disbursements that include "MEDIA" in their description field from Harris for President's FEC filings.
+Amounts are displayed as reported to the FEC.

 | Spender | Recipient | State | Description | Disbursement Date | Amount |
 |---------|-----------|--------|-------------|-------------------|---------|
 | HARRIS FOR PRESIDENT | RISEUP MEDIA & MARKETING SOLUTIONS | MD | MEDIA BUY | 10/16/2024 | $800,000.00 |